My child is new to the Children’s Program. How do I get started?

 Whether you were referred by a healthcare provider, family, friend, teacher, co-worker, school, or Google search, our intake process strives to provide individualized care and service to meet your specific needs.

-The first step is to fill out our ONLINE INTAKE FORM (New for 2019!)
+The first step is to fill out our ONLINE INTAKE INQUIRY FORM.

 This online inquiry form allows you to provide us with background information about your child and the services you are seeking so we can begin the process of determining if we have an available provider who is a good fit for your current needs.

 Once you submit the form, keep an eye on your phone for a call from us.
-The ONLINE INTAKE FORM allows you to provide windows of availability so you can receive a call when it is most convenient for you.
+The ONLINE INTAKE INQUIRY FORM allows you to provide windows of availability so you can receive a call when it is most convenient for you.
 We require all prospective first-time clients (and returning clients whose last appointment was more than 6 months ago) to have a live phone conversation with intake staff to determine if we can provide the best and most appropriate service for your current needs.

 Frequently Asked Questions

 - Callback turnaround times are quicker for clients who have filled out our online intake form.
 If you call us without filling out the form first, callback turnaround time will be longer, and we will need to have a longer phone conversation in order to collect all relevant information, and to determine if we have a provider who can meet your needs.

 - Slowly spell your first and last name;

 - Leave a contact phone number

 - Provide windows of time over the next few days when you are most available to receive a call back (the form also has space for you to leave windows of availability).